-The information set forth herein has been obtained from the District's records, audited financial statements, and other sources that are considered to be reliable.
+The information set forth herein has been obtained from the District's records, audited financial statements and other sources which are considered to be reliable.
 There is no guarantee that any of the assumptions or estimates contained herein will ever be realized.
-All of the summaries of the statutes, documents, and resolutions contained in this Official Statement are made subject to all of the provisions of such statutes, documents, and resolutions.
+All of the summaries of the statutes, documents and resolutions contained in this Official Statement are made subject to all of the provisions of such statutes, documents and resolutions.
 These summaries do not purport to be complete statements of such provisions and reference is made to such summarized documents for further information.
 Reference is made to official documents in all respects.
+This Official Statement was approved by the Board of Directors of Midlothian Municipal Management District No. 2 as of the date shown on the cover page hereof.